 Proof of Income

-It’s not enough to just get the prospective tenant’s employment history, but their proof of income.
+It’s not enough to just get the prospective tenant’s employment history – you should also obtain proof of income.
 Landlords will have to verify whether their prospective tenant can afford the rent.
 The proof of income may disclose things such as how many hours a week the prospective tenant works, yearly salary, or hourly wage.

 On the application, landlords can ask for things such as pay stubs or a copy of federal tax return.
 Additionally, unearned income such as pension, unemployment benefits, and annuity statement can all be taken into account.
 For self-employed applicants, landlords can request bank statements, a profit and loss statement, or 1099.